-- 1. Application form (see page 8) - 2.
-Brief Project Summary provide a brief summary of the project that includes all applicable requested information (see page 9) - 3.
+- 1. Application form (see pages 8) - 2.
+One-page project summary provide a brief summary of the project that includes all applicable requested information (see page 9) - 3.
 Eligibility Checklist (see page 10) - 4.
-Project evaluation answer all Project evaluation questions that apply to the proposed Project (see Evaluation Criteria, beginning on page 11) - 5.
+Project evaluation answer all project evaluation questions that apply to the proposed project (see Evaluation Criteria, beginning on page 11) - 5.
 Required supporting materials (see page 19 for a detailed list).
 All supporting documents are also listed in the application package checklist (see page 23).